Looking for how to get from Cebu to Malapascua?

-Head down to the main street in Santa Fe on Bantayan Island and pop into one of the tour desks to organise a boat from Bantayan to Malapascua, preferably the day before you plan to travel.
+Head down to the main street in Santa Fe on Bantayan Island and pop into one of the tour desks to organize a boat from Bantayan to Malapascua, preferably the day before you plan to travel.

-BANTAYAN TO MALAPASCUA – FERRY, BUS & BOAT
+BANTAYAN TO MALAPASCUA – FERRY, BUS, & BOAT

-If you want to save some cash, there is a cheaper route from Bantayan to Malapascua but it takes much longer and not recommended, in my opinion, but the option is there if you’re on a tight budget.
+If you want to save some cash, there is a cheaper route from Bantayan to Malapascua but it takes much longer and is not recommended, in my opinion, but the option is there if you’re on a tight budget.

 For 150 pesos plus a 10 pesos terminal fee, you can take the ferry from Bantayan Island to Hagnaya Port on mainland Cebu which takes around 1 hour.

-From here you’ll need to make your way the New Maya Port via bus or tricycle and this journey takes around 1 hour.
+From here you’ll need to make your way to the New Maya Port via bus or tricycle and this journey takes around 1 hour.

 From Maya Port Cebu, you can take the boat over to Malapascua for 100 pesos.
 The boats leave every 30 to 40 minutes, daily.

-Note: After 5:00pm you may struggle to get a boat from Maya Port in Cebu to Malapascua which can end up resulting in you having to pay for a private boat which can be anywhere between 1500-1800 pesos, per person.
+Note: After 5:00 pm you may struggle to get a boat from Maya Port in Cebu to Malapascua which can end up resulting in you having to pay for a private boat which can be anywhere between 1500-1800 pesos, per person.

 Bantayan to Malapascua on this particular route is slightly less direct but nevertheless, it’s still doable.

-The total journey from Bantayan to Malapascua can take up 4 to 5 hours, between transportation and waiting times.
+The total journey from Bantayan to Malapascua can take up to 4 to 5 hours, between transportation and waiting times.

 You can get from Bantayan to Malapascua a lot quicker by taking a direct private boat, however, the cheapest way is going to be via public transport.